windingtree/org.id/README.md

 [zos recommendations](https://docs.zeppelinos.org/docs/writing_contracts.html#modifying-your-contracts),
 it should be safe.
 The same applies for Segment Directory, Entrypoint and Factory.

+**Can I reclaim the proxy ownership of an Organization?**
+If your Organization is created via the Factory, the proxy is owned by the Factory `owner` (i. e. only the `owner` can upgrade your Organization).
+You can, however, ask the `owner` to transfer the proxy admin to a different account by calling `changeAdmin` on the Organization itself.
+The new proxy admin can then upgrade the Organization implementation.

 **Can I switch to the new Organization version?**

 If you created your Organization via Organization Factory, no. The Organization Factory